marcus-crane/utf9k/content/questions/azure-regions.md

 ---
-title: "Azure"
+title: "Are all Azure regions alike?"
-slug: "azure"
+slug: "azure-regions-alike"
 category: "questions"
 tags:
+- "availability"
 - "azure"
 - "cloud"
 - "microsoft"
 ---

-## Are all regions alike?

 No!
 As I learned recently, only a handful of regions feature multiple availability zones.